hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 The CAB is a snapshot of the Future Address Book (FAB), and it is created when the app decides to adopt a new address book.

-This proposal specifies that one or more Roster(s) will be created from the CAB by the Hedera app and passed to the platform code.
+This proposal specifies that a Roster will be created from the CAB by the Hedera app and passed to the platform code.
 The mechanism for doing so is detailed below.